 3-CITY DELUXE PACKAGE WITH YANGTZE RIVER CRUISE

-May 13 (We) - Arrive in Beijing.
-Transfer to the JW Marriott Hotel Beijing.
+May 18 (We) - Arrive in Beijing.
+Transfer to the Renaissance Beijing Capital Hotel.
 This evening you will enjoy a welcome cocktail reception.

-May 14 (Th) - We travel to the Great Wall for a mandatory inspection of the on-Wall route.
+May 19 (Th) - We travel to the Great Wall for a mandatory inspection of the on-Wall route.
 Both runners and spectators will visit the Great Wall and all race details will be given at this time.
 All runners must walk the 3.5 km of the wall that is part of the Great Wall Marathon course, as it is very important to familiarize oneself with that specific section in order to take proper precautions and incorporate that part into the race strategy.
 Non-runners are also welcome to participate in this walk (good physical condition is required for this strenuous walk).
 Lunch is included.
-This evening we enjoy a dumpling dinner followed by the world famous Chinese Acrobatic Show.
-(B,L,D)
+(B,L)

-May 18 (Mo) - After breakfast we start the day by motorcoach to Tiananmen Square, the largest square in the world.
+May 23 (Mo) - After breakfast we start the day by motorcoach to Tiananmen Square, the largest square in the world.
 We will walk through the square from south the north, passing Chairman Maos Mausoleum.
 We will then entter the Imperial Palace and the Forbiden City, one of China's architectual masterpieces which were forbidden to the common people until the early 1900's.
 We thenstop to the Temple of Heaven where the emperors of the Ming and Ching dynasties prayed to heaven for a good harvest and good luck.
 The visit is about 90 minutes followed by a visit to a visit to a tea house where you will experience a tradtional, Chinese tea ceremony.
 Lunch is to follow.
-We will conclude our evening with a hosted Peking Duck Dinner banquet for our farewell dinner.
+(B, L)

-May 19 (Tu) - After breakfast this morning we check out of the hotel and board our 90 minute flight to Xian.
+May 24 (Tu) - After breakfast we will check out of the Renaissance Beijing Capital Hotel and transfer to the Beijing Airport for a 90 minute flight to Xi'an.
+Upon arrival, a cordial welcome by our English-speaking local representative who coordinates your ride to the hotel.
 Tour the enormous city walls,sensing the immense scale and enduring impregnability, and then guided walk through the Muslim quarter of the Old Town and the local market.
-Check in this afternoon at the Sofitel on Renmin Square Xi'an Hotel.
-Dumpling dinner at famous Defachang's.
-(B, D)
+This afternoon check in at the Sofitel on Renmin Square Xi'an Hotel.
+Please note that lunch today in on the plane.
+You may want to grab a snack for the flight.
+Optional Dumpling dinner at famous Defachang's ($45.00).
+(B, L)

-May 20 (We) - After breakfast, we will visit the famous life-sized Terra Cotta Warriors who have been guarding the tomb of Emperor Qin Shi Huangdi for 2,000 years and the Horse Museum.
-After lunch we will continue to tour Terra Cotta Horses. we will visit the Big Wild Good Pagoda on our way back to the hotel.
+May 25 (We) - After breakfast, we will visit the famous life-sized Terra Cotta Warriors who have been guarding the tomb of Emperor Qin Shi Huangdi for 2,000 years and the Horse Museum.
+After lunch we will continue to tour Terra Cotta Horses.
+We will visit the Big Wild Good Pagoda on our way back to the hotel.
 Local dinner show is included this evening.
 (B,L,D)

 Package price per person